• Docs >

 ./scripts/launch_vlm_servers.sh

-6. Generate episodes config
+2. Generate episodes config for social navigation task

 # generate episodes config for social navigation task